mycargus/pact-wiki/Matching-Requests.md

 Note2: some servers accept form-data when it is provided as query instead of body.
 Pact makes the distinction between body and parameters.

-(*) Pact::Term are described in details [here](Regular-expressions-and-type-matching-with-Pact).
+<a name="footnote">**</a> Pact::Term are described in details [here](Regular-expressions-and-type-matching-with-Pact).
 Note there are no restrictions in using Pact::Term in the queries or in the body request as mentioned here.
 However, when using Pact::Term in the body of the answer, then pact verification is limited to the ruby implementation or using [pact-provider-proxy]: https://github.com/bethesque/pact-provider-proxy